kiyov09/dotfiles/README.md

 - tldr
 - httpie

-> Note: See the brew-dump.txt file for more
+> Note: See the Brewfile for the complete list of packages

 ## Apps